pharo-project/pheps/pheps-0005.md

 ## Possible questions for another iteration

-The compiler could check that the class defines the method `withAll:`.
+The compiler could check that the class defines the method `withAllForBrace:`.

 # Implementation